Barcode: Barcode readers

 The earliest, and still the cheapest, barcode scanners are built from a fixed light and a single photosensor that is manually moved across the barcode.
 Barcode scanners can be classified into three categories based on their connection to the computer.
 The older type is the RS-232 barcode scanner.
 This type requires special programming for transferring the input data to the application program.
 Keyboard interface scanners connect to a computer using a PS/2 or AT keyboard–compatible adaptor cable (a "keyboard wedge").
 The barcode's data is sent to the computer as if it had been typed on the keyboard.

 Like the keyboard interface scanner, USB scanners do not need custom code for transferring input data to the application program.
 On PCs running Windows the human interface device emulates the data merging action of a hardware "keyboard wedge", and the scanner automatically behaves like an additional keyboard.

 Most modern smartphones are able to decode barcode using their built-in camera.
 Google's mobile Android operating system can use their own Google Lens application to scan QR codes, or third-party apps like Barcode Scanner to read both one-dimensional barcodes and QR codes.
+Google's Pixel devices can natively read QR codes inside the default Pixel Camera app.
 Nokia's Symbian operating system featured a barcode scanner, while mbarcode is a QR code reader for the Maemo operating system.
 In Apple iOS 11, the native camera app can decode QR codes and can link to URLs, join wireless networks, or perform other operations depending on the QR Code contents.
 Other paid and free apps are available with scanning capabilities for other symbologies or for earlier iOS versions.
 With BlackBerry devices, the App World application can natively scan barcodes and load any recognized Web URLs on the device's Web browser.
 Windows Phone 7.5 is able to scan barcodes through the Bing search app.
 However, these devices are not designed specifically for the capturing of barcodes.
 As a result, they do not decode nearly as quickly or accurately as a dedicated barcode scanner or portable data terminal.